felixdagnon/Devops-on-AWS-CICD-defined-through-Terraform-using-CodePipeline-CodeCommit-CodeBuild/README.md

 - the code translates into infrastructure which will be built by running terraform commands.

-- The environment that is being built will be used to vend Accounts in AWS from a Management account that relies

- We should use this option to implemente pipeline with AWS Access keys to allow user access.

  Users assume Roles (shaped as Permission Sets) assigned to Groups that they are part of, which, in turn, are assigned to AWS Accounts.

 Permission Sets dictate the level of access a User has.